mothur/mothur.github.io/_wiki/get.sharedseqs.md

 ### output

-The output parameter allows you to have the .names file be in .accnos form so you can use it with the [get.seqs](get.seqs), [list.seqs](list.seqs) and
+The output parameter allows you to have the .name file be in .accnos form so you can use it with the [get.seqs](get.seqs), [list.seqs](list.seqs) and
 [remove.seqs](remove.seqs) commands.
 For example: